diempi/docs/docs/src/experimental/ao-resolver.md

 ARNS.id('ardrive')
 ```

 instead will get the contractTxId value from the top level, and return that value.
+Just like with `data`, a process id is prioritized over a contract id.

 ### Clear